-Sessions will begin with a warm-up of Fighting Monkey Zero Forms, followed by various dances, tasks, drills and relationships to clay.
+Sessions will begin with a warm-up based on Fighting Monkey Zero Forms, followed by various dances, drills and relationships to clay.

 Artists from all disciplines are welcome.
 Practice is adaptable so participants may approach based on individual curiosity, energy, and experience.